Hiking in Park City

 McPolin Barn rising over the trees // source: Olivia Hutcherson

 McPolin Barn is one of the most famous buildings in Park City.
-The huge white structure rises over the surrounding basin, a major landmark on the highway between Kimball Junction and downtown Park City.
+The vast white structure rises over the surrounding basin, a significant landmark on the road between Kimball Junction and downtown Park City.
 The nature trail that shares its name is the perfect way to introduce even young children to the joys of hiking.

 To help your little ones stay invested and learn more, a series of 11 interpretive plaques line the trail.
-These signs include interesting information that supplements the natural beauty all around for a fun, educational outing.
-The route itself is pretty flat and wraps up in less than two miles for a complete loop.
+These signs include interesting information that supplements the natural beauty for a fun, educational outing.
+The path is relatively flat and wraps up in less than two miles for a complete loop.
 If young hikers need a rest or a snack, take a breather on several benches beside the path.

 McPolin Nature Trail on AllTrails.com »

 More than just a trail, the Union Pacific Rail Trail is a state park.
 It is just under 30 miles long and represents a long, snaking course through Park City and surrounding communities.
 The trail is also notable for the vast number of activities on offer.
 You can hike, bike, cross-country ski, and ride horseback-among others.
 Anything non-motorized is fair game.
-Three miles of the trail, the length that runs through downtown Park City, are paved.
+Three miles of the trail, the length that runs from downtown Park City to Park City Heights is paved.
 The rest is gravel, but well kept and wide.

 As the name might suggest, the entire trail used to be part of a rail network running through the area.
 Coal once came down from Coalville (naturally) by narrow-gauge rail into town to service the pumps necessary to mine silver out of the hills surrounding Park City.
 That same course was then used to guide the wide-gauge cars necessary to bring the silver out of town.
 After Union Pacific abandoned the whole endeavor in 1989, it was converted into this gorgeous trail system.